7h3730B/nix/README.md

 Change to uefi boot, add efi drive and add hdd to boot options then follow: https://pve.proxmox.com/wiki/OVMF/UEFI_Boot_Entries to add grub as boot option.

+### Host key

+if builder not available, 'cause of host key copy known_hosts from /home to /etc/ssh

 # TODO:

 - set everything up!!!